mikexine/feelingsmeter-api/README.md

 ## Usage

 ### POST /classify
 This endpoint can be used to classify one-to-many strings of text.
+Try keeping each call under 30000 data entries - otherwise you might encounter a HTTP 413 Request entity too large.
 ```
 curl -X POST --data '{"data":["I love dogs","Cats are OK"]}' http://example.com/api/classify
 ```